-In most cases as debt management program will provide the lowest payments you can achieve when you consolidate debt.
-During your confidential consultation, the certified credit counselor will evaluate your budget and debt to determine the total monthly payment you can reasonably afford to make.
-Then the payment schedule would be negotiated and accepted by all of your creditors.
-All credit counseling service nationwide follow the same guidelines for the consolidation of debt, so the payment will be the same no matter which credit counseling services you end up using.
+In most cases, a debt management program will provide the lowest payments you can achieve when you consolidate debt.
+During your confidential consultation with a certified credit counselor, the counselor will evaluate your debts and budget to determine the total monthly payment you can reasonably afford to make.
+Then the payment schedule gets negotiated and accepted by your creditors.
+All credit counseling services nationwide follow the same guidelines for the consolidation of debt, so the payment will be the same no matter which credit counseling services you end up using.

-There is a small fee for setting you up on a debt management program, as well as a small monthly maintenance fee.
-These fees are calculated according to a formula that assesses your budget and what you can afford to pay.
-All fees are then rolled into your monthly payment amount so they are effectively included in your program payments.
+There is a small fee to set up a debt management program, as well as a low monthly fee to cover administrative costs.
+These fees are calculated based on your budget, the number of accounts you include, and the total debt you owe.
+The fee limits are set by the state where you reside.
+Fees are capped at $79 nationwide and the average customer pays $49.
+These fees are rolled into the payments on your debt management plan.
 Note that fees for 501(c)3 nonprofit credit counseling services are regulated, so there’s typically no difference in the fees you’d pay using one service versus another.

 Wichita Falls, TX